 - Supplier cybersecurity capabilities.
 Proposal teams must be aware of supplier cybersecurity processes and practices.
 Cybersecurity requirements will need to be defined as part of the procurement process and incorporated into the contracts with the suppliers.
 It may be necessary to identify different suppliers and potentially eliminate others who do not meet certain basic requirements.
 Another blog on documenting supplier BOEs discussed the impact of recent regulatory requirements for identifying foreign suppliers or suppliers using specific equipment from foreign entities.
 Procurement personnel as well as the proposal team will need documentation or other means to objectively verify a supplier has achieved a specific CMMC level of maturity and include this in the proposal response.
 This will become easier with time as more contractors become certified.

-How can the right proposal software help?
+How can the right basis of estimate software help?

 With BOEMax, proposal teams can: